OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/KPI.md

 ---
 ### Publications stats:

+#### 15 publications acknowledging OpenDreamKit's support on Openaire
 ![](../nr-publications.png)

 --
 #### Exemple of a high impact publication

 [The L-Functions and Modular Forms Database Project](https://www.openaire.eu/en/search/publication?articleId=core_ac_uk__::bac82a8fe3e313ae79db60e152a36c54), by J. Cremona, 2016

--> Attention score of 33: in the top 5% of research outputs scored by Altmetric
+*Attention score of 33: in the top 5% of research outputs scored by Altmetric*

-### Nr of publications citing ODK or one of its components
+### Nr of publications citing ODK or one of its components: ??google scholar???
 - Altmetric and Openaire support contacted in January 2017: no answer yet

-### Nr of tutorial attendees / Nr of tutorials downloads
+### Nr of tutorial attendees?
-- Number of tutorial attendees should a piece of cake but downloads...?
+--
 ## KPI process: some internal feedback for the 1st Reporting Period

  - Dificulty in choosing the msot meaningful indicators